jameskimmel/deSEC_DynDNS/README.md

 ### Preserve option
 This will set the update URL for that IP to preserve, thus not create, modify or delete records for that IP protocol.
 It will also disable checks for that protocol, since they are no longer needed in that case.
+If you have a static IPv4 or IPv6 prefix, you could set this to preserve

 ### Command paths
 For Debian and Ubuntu the paths should already be correct.